defarbs/defarbs.github.io/_posts/2019-08-05-htb-fortune.md

 openssl pkcs12 -export -out fortune.htb.p12 -in intermediate.cert.pem -inkey intermediate.key.pem
 ```
 I was then able to import the certificate with Firefox and access the (now unrestricted) `HTTPS` port, `443`.

+The `HTTPS` homepage displayed this message upon my first visit:

+<div class="highlighter-rouge"><div class="highlight"><pre class="highlight"><code>
+You will need to use the local authpf service to obtain
+elevated network access.
+If you do not already have the appropriate
+SSH key pair, then you will need to <a href="https://10.10.10.127/generate">generate</a>
+one and configure your local system appropriately to proceed.
+</code></pre></div></div>

+I clicked on `generate` and it redirected me to a page that looked like this:

 <div align="center">
 	<h3> Thanks for reading! </h3>
 </div>